emberjs/ember.js/guides/11-glossary.md

 of optimization wherever it is used.

 Using partials is discouraged.
-They are implemented for backwards compatibility with Ember and should not be used in new Glimmer host environments.
+They are implemented for backwards compatibility with Ember and should not be used in new host environments.
 Everything that can be accomplished with a partial can be better accomplished with a component.

 ## Constant Pool